nkamatam/Exams/CDA/AWS CDA - Other AWS Services.md

 * $2 per 100,000 notification deliveries via email

 ### SNS
-* SNS follows the pub-sub paradigm, with notifications being delivered to the clients w
+* SNS follows the pub-sub paradigm, with notifications being delivered to the clients with a push mechanism that eliminates the need to periodically check for new information or updates
+* * With simple APIs requiring minimal development effort, no maintenance and management overhead and pay-as-you-grow pricing, SNS gives de
 *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTYyMjkyMjksOTM2MDk2MTAzXX0=
+eyJoaXN0b3J5IjpbMjI4MTAyNzg1LDkzNjA5NjEwM119
 -->